-- Proof of identification: Passport, Birth Certificate, Marriage Certificate,
+- Proof of identification: Passport or Full Birth Certificate,

 - National Insurance number proof, card or correspondence

-- Utility Bill showing current address (no more than 3 months old)
+- Utility Bill/ Bank Statement showing current address (no more than 3 months old)

 Before arranging for this medical report to be completed please read the notes at section C, paragraphs 1,2,3,4 and 5 (Group 2 Medical Standards) of the medical screening notes contained within the douments at the bottom of this page.
 If you have any of these conditions you may not be granted a licence.

 If, after reading the notes, you have any doubts about your ability to meet the medical standards of Group 2 as set out on DVLA web site (see note B2 below for website), consult your Doctor and/or Optician before you arrange for this medical report to be completed.
 In the event of your application being refused, the fee you pay your Doctor is not refundable, Eastleigh Borough Council has no responsibility for the fee payable to your Doctor.